sireesha0904/MyProfile/README.md

 ---

-🌱 Currently, I'm honing my skills in data science and analysis, delving into machine learning algorithms, mastering data visualization techniques, and tackling real-world datasets.
-I'm proficient in Python (NumPy, Pandas, Matplotlib), and I'm also exploring AI tools for Excel, Power BI, and data analysis.
+🌱 Currently, I'm honing my skills in data science and analysis, delving into machine learning algorithms, mastering data visualization techniques, and tackling real-world datasets.📚 I'm currently preparing to learn Python and acquire new skills to enhance my capabilities further. and I'm also exploring AI tools for Excel, Power BI, and data analysis.

 💬 Feel free to ask me about my expertise in: